front-commerce/developers.front-commerce.com/source/docs/advanced/features/password-fields.md

 ---
-id: configure-password
+id: password-fields
-title: Configure password validity
+title: Password fields
 ---

+# Configure password validity

 <blockquote class="feature--new">
 _Since version 2.12.0
 </blockquote>

-By default, Front-Commerce expects a certain level of complexity from the password set by a user (8 characters and at least three character types between lowercase letters, uppercase letters, digits and special characters).
+Front-Commerce expects a certain level of complexity for the password entered by a user.
+The default is:
+- 8 characters minimum
+- at least 3 types of characters among: lowercase letters, uppercase letters, digits and special characters

 You can customize those default rules by overriding `theme/components/atoms/Form/Input/Password/passwordConfig.js`